-Protect and enhance street trees to increase shade, reduce the urban heat island effect, increase carbon sequestration, improve air quality, and improve the mental and physical health of residents, prioritizing frontline communities, or those that will be most affected by climate change.
+Protect and enhance street trees to increase shade. reduce the urban heat island effect. increase carbon sequestration, improve air quality, and improve the mental and physical health of residents, prioritizing frontline communities, historically marginalized neighborhoods, and those that will be most affected by climate change.